Position: Software Developer II

 Hours: 35 hours/week

-The Ontario Institute for Cancer Research (OICR) is seeking a Software Developer to join the Global Alliance for Genomics and Health (GA4GH) team.
+The Ontario Institute for Cancer Research (OICR) looking for an experienced and passionate Software Developer II to join the Genome Sequence Informatics (GSI) team.

 Learn more about working at OICR here.

 - Lab tracking: Develop the open source MISO LIMS (https://miso-lims.github.io) and associated application

 - Pipeline/Data management: Develop and run workflow systems like Vidarr and Cromwell (https://cromwell.readthedocs.io) to automate and streamline data analysis, tracking, and workflow management.

 - Data release: Archive data for long-term storage and release data to collaborators and public archives

 - Reporting: Maintain a suite of specialized reports for quality control, forecasting, and lab operations

 - Bioinformatics support: Perform project-specific analysis for collaborators, including alignment, de novo assembly, variant detection, quantification of tumour heterogeneity and purity, RNAseq analysis, variant significance prediction, and structural variant calling and any other specific project requirements.